jake-87/blog/content/blog/isabelle-autocorres-tut.md

 This might also take a second.

 We choose to use `skip_word_abs`.
-This makes unsigned integers perform modular arithmatic instead of using overflow checks; this has positives and negatives.
+This makes unsigned integers perform modular arithmetic instead of using overflow checks; this has positives and negatives.
 Read the README for more.

 Again, you can use `print_theorems` to see what this gives you.
 Of particular interest is `list_sum'_def`.
 This is the monadic embedding of our function.

-We then need to enter the locale (think of it as an enviroment) defined by the C parser and AutoCorres, so your file should look something like:
+We then need to enter the locale (think of it as an environment) defined by the C parser and AutoCorres, so your file should look something like:

 ```isabelle
 theory my_theory